 - What are your symptoms?

-- Do you have risk factors, such as participating in unprotected sex or using intravenous drugs?
+- Do you have risk factors, such as participating in unprotected sex or using illicit injection drugs?

 What to expect from your doctor